Skip to main content

 The main benefits of performing automated testing across platforms is that it is cost-effective and you gain fast results.
 This is because many evaluation tools have low-monthly costs or some are free to use, such as browser extensions like WAVE

 Automated testing can be a good starting point for an organisation.
-These software scans can help you to understand the basic accessibility barriers that your website may be presenting to your online visitors.
+Software scans can help you understand the basic accessibility barriers that your website may be presenting to your online visitors.

 This form of testing can seek out common accessibility issues such as: